Dave Chappelle and John Mayer Covered Nirvana and Tom Petty

 Chappelle recently swung by John Mayer’s secret show at the Hotel Café in Los Angeles to perform Nirvana’s “Come As You Are” and Tom Petty’s “Free Fallin’” with a little help from the crowd.

 This wasn’t just a one-night gig for Chappelle and Mayer, who previously teamed up on a comedy sketch featuring Mayer’s music, as they claim to do this fairly regularly.
-“Dave and I do this in different cities until about 5 in the morning,” Mayer told the crowd in one of the videos. n>
+“Dave and I do this in different cities until about 5 in the morning,” Mayer told the crowd in one of the videos.